How to Improve Email DeliverabilitySeptember 28, 2021

 Many nonprofits also don’t have a system of steps they can use to get to the point of regularly submitting grants.
 They often resort to either tasking an ill-equipped staff member or intern to submit a grant proposal when that person has limited experience understanding the grantseeking process.
 Or, nonprofits will spend several thousand dollars hiring a grantwriting consultant and experience mixed results (where they fail to secure a grant).
 They might even win grants but don’t fully understand exactly what their consultant has done for them.
 This leaves them again without a system to scale their grantseeking efforts.

-There are five simple steps you can take to prepare your nonprofit for grants:
+What steps can a nonprofit take to prepare for grants?

 Making sure you’re discoverable can be as simple as ensuring your nonprofit’s website is up-to-date.
 Be sure to feature your mission and vision statements, impact on your community, and contact information.
 A question to ask yourself when you visit your nonprofit’s site is, “Can I easily understand what my organization’s purpose is and is it easy to measure the impact it has had on our community?”